30/10/2019 0 Comments

 started doing art at the shelter and have an art wall which is great!

-CB: It seems like you are in a
+MC: It seems like you are in a

 really exciting time in your artistic career, for example your work is getting